advancedroboticsaws/angel/README.md

 	catkin_make
 	```

-## System architeture
+## System architecture

-In this section, we review angel's hardware architecture.
+This section gives you an overview of our angel's design.

+**Note: All files related to angel's hardware design are placed in the folder `/hardware design`.**

 * Overall block diagram

 ![System](doc/Angel%20system%20diagram.png)

-* Schematic of vnh5019
+* Schematic of base driver `vnh5019`

 ![vnh5019-1](doc/vnh5019-1st.jpg)